Application Configuration

 helpers imported in

-from core.helpers import get_token
+from app.helpers.helpers import get_token.

-from core.session import Session
+from lila.core.session import Session

-from core.responses import RedirectResponse,JSONResponse
+from lila.core.responses import RedirectResponse,JSONResponse

-from core.request import Request
+from lila.core.request import Request

 from functools import wraps

-from core.helpers import get_token
+from app.helpers.helpers import get_token

 def login_required(func,key:str='auth',url_return='/login'):